Woodbury Langdon: American Revolution

 When the American Revolutionary War broke out in 1775, Langdon sailed to London to secure considerable monies he had invested there.
 The attempt was unsuccessful, and two years later he left empty-handed for New York.
 Upon arrival, British Commander-in-Chief General William Howe suspected Langdon's loyalty to the Crown, and consequently restricted him to the city.
 Entreaties to release Langdon, written both by his prominent friends in England and younger brother, John, were ignored.
 Nevertheless, in December 1777 he managed to escape.

 If Langdon's leanings towards American Independence were at all uncertain before his confinement in Manhattan, they became unmistakable afterwards.
 In spring of 1779, he was elected as one of New Hampshire's delegates to the Continental Congress, serving a year.
-In 1780, 1781 and 1785 he was re-elected, but chose to remain in New Hampshire and serve at the revolutionary capital in Exeter, where he was a representative from 1778–1779 and a member of the Executive Council from 1781-1784.
+In 1780, 1781 and 1785 he was re-elected, but chose to remain in New Hampshire and serve at the revolutionary capital in Exeter, where he was a representative from 1778 to 1779 and a member of the Executive Council from 1781 to 1784.

 Post-Revolution

 Langdon was appointed an associate justice of the New Hampshire Superior Court in 1782.

 He resigned after a year despite the legislature's repeated requests that he remain in office.
 In 1786, he again accepted the job, and held it until January 1791.
 But on June 17, 1790, he became the first state superior court justice to be impeached.
 The New Hampshire House of Representatives voted 35-29 to impeach him for neglecting his duties, finding that he had failed to attend sessions of the court in outlying counties in order to pursue his commercial interests in Portsmouth.
 It also resented his charge that the legislature failed to provide honorable salaries for judges and interfered in court decisions, calling his conduct " ... impertinent and unbecoming to his office."
 The trial in the state senate was postponed, with Langdon resigning his position before it could commence.

 In the meantime, President Washington had appointed him in December 1790 as a commissioner to settle Revolutionary War claims.
-In 1796 and 1797, Langdon attempted a comeback by running for Congress, but lost.
+Langdon attempted a comeback by running in two successive elections for Congress in New Hampshire's at-large district as the Democratic-Republican nominee in 1796 and an October 1797 special election, but he finished 6th in the former and lost to Peleg Sprague in the latter.
+A final campaign for this seat came in a November 1799 special election after Sprague declined to serve, but Langdon lost in a landslide to James Sheafe.